top of page

 Black White Simple Blank Paper Blog Banner (71).png

-Community colleges are 2-year public colleges in the U.S. that allows students to compete the first 2 years of their bachelor's degree at a considerably lower cost compared to most 4-year universities.
-Students can earn an Associate's Degree at a community college in 1.5 to 2 years.
-They then have the option to transfer to universities across the U.S. to complete year 3 and 4 to obtain a bachelor's degree.
+Community colleges are 2-year public colleges in the U.S. that allows students to compete the first 2 years of your bachelor's degree at a considerably lower cost compared to most 4-year universities.
+You can earn an Associate's Degree at a community college in 1.5 to 2 years.
+You then have the option to transfer to universities across the U.S. to complete year 3 and 4 to obtain a bachelor's degree.
 This is commonly known as the University Transfer Programme

 (a) Flexible Entry Requirements

-• International students are eligible to enter U.S. community colleges once they have completed SPM, IGCSE or equivalent.
+• International students are eligible to enter U.S. community colleges once you have completed SPM, IGCSE or equivalent.
 A levels, foundation or other pre-university qualifications are not usually required.

 • The minimum age to be accepted to most community college is 16.